MontanaFlossCo/Flint-Documentation/guides/conditional_features.md

 The `.runtimeEnabled` test will always check the static `isEnabled` property on the feature to verify it is `true`.
 You can use this for any kind of app-supplied runtime determination of the feature availability.
 You can also declare it as a writable property and just assign it `true`/`false` in the source file or at runtime to flag internal features that are perhaps not yet ready to ship.

 Only if all the preconditions are `true` and all the other constraints are also met will the Feature be available.

+See [In-App Purchases](purchases.md) for more details on setting up a `PurchaseTracker` to determine what has been purchased, and to use the debug purchase tracker to allow you to easily test different purchasing combinations at runtime.

 ## Defining required permissions